 If you have any questions about becoming an LDWF agent, please email firstname.lastname@example.org.

 LDWF’s Law Enforcement Division is made up of nearly 200 agents who work throughout the state with the primary mission of protecting Louisiana’s natural resources and serving the people who use them.
 Beyond the traditional role of ensuring compliance with licensing and harvesting regulations, agents also conduct search and rescues and homeland security missions, enforce boating safety laws, investigate boating crash incidents and hunting accidents, and provide boater education classes for thousands of citizens each year.

 If you’re interested in becoming an agent, you must complete the following steps before applying:

-- Take the Law Enforcement and Protective Services (LEAP) Series 9500 exam and get a score of 77 or above.
+- Take the Protective Services Exam (PSE) and get a score of 77 or above.
 Apply to take the test on the Department of Civil Service’s website.

 - Meet ONE of the following qualifications:

 - Two years of experience as a Peace Officer Standards and Training (POST) Level 1 certified peace officer in a full-time position, whose job duties include armed duty with the power of arrest

 - A minimum of 60 semester hours from an accredited college or university

 - Any two-year combination of the previous two options (30 semester hours are equivalent to one year of experience)